soumyadipghosh/eventpde/README.md

 ## Data

 The sample coefficient files can be downloaded from [here](https://drive.google.com/drive/folders/1yLN4ZdNs9yilXHv7kZ5snrx4pdx2VCx9?usp=sharing).
 The coeff1600.dat file has the coefficients for the 8 x 0.5 x 0.5 domain considered in the paper with a 1600 x 100 x 100 discretization.
 The simulation results reported in the paper are based on this file.
 The coeff800.dat file has the coefficients for the same domain but with a different discretization of 800 x 50 x 50.
+Note that the path to the file has to be changed and the first dimension has to be provided as the first runtime argument accordingly.

 ## Instructions

+MPI (Message Passing Interface) is a dependency.
 Code for the three types of algorithms described in the paper below can be run as follows:

 ### Synchronous